 “I think that the United States has the best safety monitoring system in the world,” he said.
 “That’s why I would feel comfortable waiting a few months, until the vaccine safety signal is clear and there aren’t problems.
 And then, I think, it would be reasonable to go ahead with a strong endorsement for administering the vaccine.”

-Safety monitoring data as of mid-October suggest that the risk of vaccine-related myocarditis for children 5 through 11 is indeed very low, and as expected, lower than for teens and young adults.
+Safety monitoring data as of early March 2023 suggest that the risk of vaccine-related myocarditis for children 5 through 11 is indeed very low, and as expected, lower than for teens and young adults.

 When and where can I get my child vaccinated?